Spence & Partners – Privacy Notice

-Spence & Partners Limited (Spence) have a policy for meeting our obligations under GDPR and we are pleased to enclose a Privacy Notice that sets out this policy for your information.
+Spence & Partners Limited (Spence) have a policy for meeting our obligations under the Data Protection Legislation and we are pleased to enclose a Privacy Notice that sets out this policy for your information.
 In particular, we would like to draw your attention to the following key points:

-- Individuals have increased rights under the GDPR in relation to their personal data which include in certain circumstances the right of access to data and rectification and erasure.
+- Individuals have increased rights under the Data Protection Legislation in relation to their personal data which include in certain circumstances the right of access to data and rectification and erasure.
 We hope you understand that we need to hold your data to be able to pay your benefits and to answer any questions about your entitlement.

-- Under the GDPR, members have the right to obtain access to their personal data by way of a Subject Access Request (SAR).
-Members will no longer be charged for making this request and a response should be received within one month of the request.
+- Members will no longer be charged for making this request and a response should be received within one month of the request from date of receipt.

 - This notification does not affect your benefits entitlement in any way.
 In particular, please note that if you are currently in receipt of a pension, the above information will not affect your benefits.